chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [RAGO: Systematic Performance Optimization for Retrieval-Augmented Generation Serving](https://arxiv.org/abs/2503.14649): analyse RAG algorithm then optimize system
 - [ ] [CacheBlend: Fast Large Language Model Serving for RAG with Cached Knowledge Fusion](https://dl.acm.org/doi/10.1145/3689031.3696098): reuses the precomputed KV caches, regardless prefix or not, and selectively recomputes the KV values of a small subset of tokens to partially update each reused KV cache, accepted by EuroSys'25
 - [ ] [Shared Disk KV Cache Management for Efficient Multi-Instance Inference in RAG-Powered LLMs](https://arxiv.org/abs/2504.11765): KV cache for RAG knowledge which is stored on disk
+- [ ] [HedraRAG: Coordinating LLM Generation and Database Retrieval in Heterogeneous RAG Serving](https://arxiv.org/abs/2507.09138): HedraRAG, a runtime system built on a graph-based abstraction that exposes optimization opportunities across stage-level parallelism, intra-request similarity, and inter-request skewness, implement these optimizations by dynamic graph transformations and finally mapped onto hybrid CPU-GPU pipelines, accepted by SOSP'25

 ### Combine MoE with LLM inference